aszx87410/huli-blog/source/_posts/en/m0lecon-ctf-2022-writeup.md

 Finally, I thought of when @lbrnli1234 was solving an XSS question I gave before, he also encountered a race condition and then added a lot of iframes to increase the success rate.
 See: [Notes XSS Challenge Author Writeup](https://blog.huli.tw/2022/04/13/en/notes-challenge-author-writeup/)

-I will now translate the Markdown content to English:

----

 I did the same thing and stuffed a bunch of iframes:

 ``` html